scaldi/scaldi-website/learn.md

 bind [Client] toProvider new HttpClient
 {% endhighlight %}

 A new instance is created **each time** the binding is injected.
-This means that each time you inject the binging, you get the new instance.
+This means that each time you inject the binging, you get a new instance.

 ### Binding Lifecycle